cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 This style of messaging is called *synchronous rendezvous*, and means that Gates themselves don't need to provide any storage for messages: messages are directly conveyed *through* Gates from sender to recipient.

+.. note:: For more information, see the :ref:`kor-gate` entry in the :ref:`kor`.

 .. _interrupt-object: